chanicpanic/reference/source/abilities.rst

 The Ability Reference
 *********************

-See the Ability Reference for more detailed mechanics on the effects of abilities and some of the edge cases which arise, as well as some commentary on their effectiveness.
+See the :doc:`/ability_reference` for more detailed mechanics on the effects of abilities and some of the edge cases which arise, as well as some commentary on their effectiveness.